 The following individuals and programs are available to assist students and employees:

 Women’s and Gender Education Center/ H.O.M.E (Helping Ourselves Means Education)

 Title IX Coordinator

 211 Tawanka Hall

 Pregnant students are welcomed and encouraged to continue their studies and participate in university activities throughout their pregnancy.
 EWU will not exclude pregnant students from its programs and activities.

-Departments may require a student to obtain a certification from a physician that a pregnant student is physically and emotionally able to continue participating in a program as long as such a certification is required of all students for other physical or emotional conditions requiring the attention of a physician.
+Departments may require a student to obtain a certification from a health care provider that a pregnant student is physically and emotionally able to continue participating in a program as long as such a certification is required of all students for other physical or emotional conditions requiring the attention of a health care provider.
 Any medical records obtained must be kept in a secured location and be treated as confidential medical records.

 2-2.
 Need for Leave of Absence for Birth or Adoption of a Child